 - 2.1 Recognize and interpret required identification markings on a scale or element (i.e. Table 6.3.a.).
-Also find the marking requirements in Handbook 44 and apply them.

-- 2.2 Recognize and interpret required markings on the controls, indications and features of a scale in this category.

-- 2.3 Operate the following functions/operations on a scale.

-- 2.3.1 Power on/off.

-- 2.3.2 Zero.

-- 2.3.3 Tare if scale has a tare function.
+Also find the marking requirements in Handbook 44 and apply them. - 2.2 Recognize and interpret required markings on the controls, indications and features of a scale in this category. - 2.3 Operate the following functions/operations on a scale. - 2.3.1 Power on/off. - 2.3.2 Zero. - 2.3.3 Tare if scale has a tare function. - 2.3.4 Printing - 2.3.5 Weigh-in/out features or other combinations particular to the application. - 2.4 Recognize and interpret the information displayed on a scale, including: - 2.4.1 Gross, Net, and Tare weight indications. - 2.4.2 Center of Zero, Motion, and others. - 2.4.3 Underload/Overload error conditions.

-- 2.3.4 Print

-- 2.4 Recognize and interpret the information displayed on a scale, including:

-- 2.4.1 Gross, Net, and Tare weight indications.

-- 2.4.2 Center of Zero, Motion, and others.

-- 2.4.3 Underload/Overload error conditions.

-- 3 Technical Requirements
+3 Technical Requirements

-A weights and measures inspector should understand the various technical requirements applicable to a medium capacity scale.
+A weights and measures inspector should understand the various technical requirements applicable to a large capacity scale.
 To demonstrate this, the inspector can:

-- 3.1 Apply the rules regarding the following scale features/indications and identify where to find the requirements in HB44. - 3.1.1 Zero load indications, zero setting operations, and automatic zero setting (zero tracking). - 3.1.2 Scale capacities, scale divisions and limit of indications. - 3.1.3 Motion detection requirements zero, tare, printing, etc - 3.1.4 Design requirements for weighing elements. - 3.2 Apply the rules for matching weighing elements to indicating elements (modules) and identify where to find the requirements in HB44. - 3.3 Apply the rules for matching load cells to the specific scale application using capacity and division size, and identify where to find the requirements in HB44. - 4 User Requirements
+- 3.1 Apply the rules regarding the following scale features/indications and identify where to find the requirements in HB44. - 3.1.1 Zero load indications, zero setting operations, and automatic zero setting (zero tracking). - 3.1.2 Scale capacities, scale divisions and limit of indications. - 3.1.3 Motion detection requirements zero, tare, printing, etc - 3.1.4 Design requirements for weighing elements. - 3.2 Apply the rules for matching weighing elements to indicating elements (modules) and identify where to find the requirements in HB44. - 3.3 Apply the rules for matching load cells to the specific scale application using capacity and division size, and identify where to find the requirements in HB44.

+4 User Requirements

-A weights and measures inspector should understand the various user requirements applicable to a small capacity scale.
+A weights and measures inspector should understand the various user requirements applicable to a large capacity scale.
 To demonstrate this, the inspector can:

-- 4.1 Assess suitability of a medium capacity scale for a given application, considering design, class (if marked), application and typical load, and be able to cite the appropriate sections of Handbook 44 to support the assessment. - 4.2 Apply requirements for scale installation in UR.2. and all applicable subsections. - 4.3 Apply general use requirements in UR.3. and all applicable subsections.
+- 4.1 Assess suitability of a large capacity scale for a given application, considering design, class (if marked), application and typical load, and be able to cite the appropriate sections of Handbook 44 to support the assessment. - 4.2 Apply requirements for scale installation in UR.2. and all applicable subsections. - 4.3 Apply general use requirements in UR.3. and all applicable subsections.